-The world is facing a wide range of challenges today, and we will engage more than ever to seek solutions to them as well as continue our efforts to realize sustainability.
-We have set mid- to long-term targets and are implementing worldleading initiatives for water sustainability as well as for the pressing issues of reducing GHG emissions and plastics.
+The Suntory Group is committed to addressing the wide range of challenges that the world is facing today, and will continue our efforts to realize sustainability.
+In particular, we have set mid- to long-term targets and are implementing world-leading initiatives for water sustainability, as well as for the pressing issues of reducing GHG emissions and plastics usage.